douly20/SlotNotifier/README.md

 ### Notifications In Linux
 ![Ubuntu notification](media/images/notification_ubuntu.png)

-***Feel free to clone/download and use it.If you like it, please star mark the repository as it motivates us to do better everyday.***
+### If you like the concept, please not only clone it, but also star mark :star: the repository as it motivates us to do better everyday
+---

 ## Technical Details
 Now as I have your attention, since you have scrolled this far..I assume you would be interested in knowing how this extension written in Javscript works.